imacrayon/alpine-ajax/docs/examples/progress-bar.md

 ```

 This HTML is rerendered every 600 milliseconds, with the `width` style attribute on the progress bar being updated.
-Here we've also added a `transition` rule, make the visual transition continuous rather than jumpy.
+Here we've also added a `transition` rule, to make the visual transition continuous rather than jumpy.

 Finally, when the job is complete, the `x-load` directive is removed and a restart `<form>` is added to the UI: